LRGASP/lrgasp-submissions/docs/challenges.md

 In all the above categories, except for *kitchen sink* a transcriptome reference CANNOT be used.

+The submitted FASTA file should only contain transcripts that have been assigned a read.

 Each team can only submit one entry per category.